Dave Plummer: Career

 Plummer moved to Redmond, Washington, in 1993 to work for Microsoft as an intern in the MS-DOS department, working for Ben Slivka.
 He was later offered a full-time job with the company for $35,000 a year.

 Plummer said in a 2021 interview: "As intern I wrote a bunch of major features, like Smart Drive cache for CD-ROM, and DISKCOPY".

 While employed at Microsoft, Plummer began creating the Task Manager program at his home.
 Plummer eventually showed his newly developed program to Dave Cutler, who allowed him to bring his project into work, upload it to the system, and fine tune the program into what was eventually released with the 1996 shipments of Microsoft computers.
 During his tenure with Microsoft, Plummer's works included MS-DOS 6.2 and Windows NT, Task Manager, and Space Cadet Pinball.

 Plummer left Microsoft in 2003 to start his own company, SoftwareOnline LLC, a software vendor.
 Plummer claimed that the company went on to sell millions of copies of first and third party utilities software for Windows.

 In 2006, SoftwareOnline was sued by The Washington State Attorney General's Office for alleged violations of the Consumer Protection Act after complaints were made about two products called "Registry Cleaner" and "InternetShield".
 SoftwareOnline agreed to pay $150,000 in civil penalties, plus $250,000 that was ultimately suspended following compliance with all terms in the settlement, as well as $40,000 in legal fees.
 He also founded Xeriton Corporation during this period, whose major product was the Blue Phone technical support service.
 In December 2009, Xeriton was sold to Support.com for $8.5 million.

 He continues to code in his free time and in 2018 started a YouTube channel called Dave's Garage, where he creates a variety of content regarding computer programming and his personal interest, cars.

 On November 25, 2020, Plummer released a YouTube video that described his role in selecting the ballast data for the Windows XP anti-piracy protection.
 Plummer claims to have used the digital images of Microsoft Bob as the initial seed into the pseudorandom number generation that produced the ballast, so that the "digital spirit of Bob" was included with approximately 500,000,000 Windows XP installations.

 Plummer has given lectures at universities including the University of Regina (2018, 2020, 2022) and the University of Oxford (2021).

+In 2026, Plummer announced TMOG, a version of the Task Manager written for modern computers.
+It is available for MacOS, Windows and Linux, for free.
+There are plans for a future paid pro version which unlocks additional features.